CastraRegina/ars-est-in-v_rb0/README.md

     - brezel, Bavarian veal sausage, ass with ears, cigarette with smoke, no smoking,
     - knife, fork, spoon, garden gnome, hat, cap, baseball bat, condoms save...,
     - anchor, ship's propeller, aircraft's propeller,
-    - Bavarian laptop and leather pants and smartphone,
+    - Bavarian laptop and leather pants and smartphone, bavarian lion,
     - pirate flag, country flags in general,
     - drop into water with round waves, surfer wave,
+    - "folder"-drawing (=Nude drawing), toilet paper,
+    - silhouettes of various flying insects in a glass case

-- Texts like...
+- Themes and texts like...
-  - luck and happiness: smile, be happy, don't worry be happy, home, sweet home, welcome, good vibes only, do more what makes you happy,
+  - luck and happiness: smile, be happy, don't worry be happy, home, sweet home, welcome, good vibes only, do more what makes you happy, smiling can make you happy - just try it, enjoy every moment,
   - YES, NO, maybe,
-  - big brother is watching you, adjust your crown and keep going,
+  - big brother is watching you, adjust your crown and keep going, follow the money,
-  - don't marry be happy,
+  - don't marry be happy, body mind soul, emotional damage,
-  - latin citations: errare humanum est, in dubio pro reo iudicandum est, panem et circenses, ora et labora, cave canem, nomen est omen, veni vidi vici, alea jacta est, pecunia non olet,
+  - latin citations: errare humanum est, in dubio pro reo iudicandum est, panem et circenses, ora et labora, cave canem, nomen est omen, veni vidi vici, alea jacta est, pecunia non olet, cui bono, carpe diem et noctem,

 - Further ideas and variations
+  - Text
     - slightly skewed text
     - descriptive text (e.g. bridge, tower, window, church, river, ...)
+    - black/white as filled/stroke-only text
+    - black/white using only two fonts of different thickness
+  - Dots
+    - gray-scale as single dots in different sizes (diameters)
+    - gray-scale as tiny dots of constant size (diameter), but with different density
+  - Lines
+    - gray-scale as lines with different thickness
+    - gray-scale as lines with different density

 ## Copyright topics
 - Reuse of Wikipedia texts: